 Tim: I can see through the sound stage walls with my x-ray vision.
 I can freeze the microphone with my ice breath...I can fly.

 - And it isn't exclusive to Tim.
 Apparently it's quite a common syndrome affecting all actors in this world.
 Whoopi Goldberg really thinks she can talk to ghosts, Michael Rosenbaum really thinks he's the Flash and all the Superman actors think themselves capable of super feats.
 Perhaps the few who aren't affected are Amy Brenneman (who gets sick of playing along to Tim's unusual method acting), Taye Diggs and Steven Weber.
 But that may be only because the latter two's acting isn't explored.

 - Follow in My Footsteps: Averted.
 Sam's interest in his dad's profession seems to be organic and not forced upon him by Tim.
 Tim fully supports his son's choice to be an actor and is glad to give him tips (albeit really eccentric tips) to succeed.

 - Honorary Uncle: Sam affectionately refers to Steven Weber (who played Tim's brother on Wings) as his Uncle Weber.

 - Idiosyncratic Episode Naming: Each episode is named "The Daly (something)".

-- Method Acting: In-verse.
+- Method Acting: In-Universe.
 Due to Tim's...devoted approach to roles, he seems to employ this sometimes.
-During The Daly Family Tree guest star Amy Brenneman and Tim role play as their tension-laced Private Practice roles of doctor and wife.
-It goes far enough that Sam has to intervene because Amy can't deal with the stress anymore.
+During The Daly Family Tree, Amy Brenneman and Tim role play as their tension-laced Private Practice spousal roles.
+It goes so far that Sam has to intervene because Amy can't deal with the stress of a (fake) marriage anymore.